georgi/shinmun/README.md

 according to the document type.
 Shinmun will try to figure out the title for Markdown, Textile and HTML files.

-The header may have following attributes:
+The yaml header may have following attributes:

 * `date`: post will show up in blog page and archive pages
 * `category`: post will show up in the defined category page